 Imagine you were taking a running jump to reach as high as you could, jumping off one leg.

-The foot that comes up first is your quick leg (leg that wants to get away first) and therefore should be placed in the back pedal as this is the leg that comes away first during your start from the blocks.
+The foot that comes up first is your quick leg (leg that wants to get away first) and therefore should be placed in the back pedal as this is the leg that comes away first during your acceleration out of the blocks.

 The leg that you jump off of stays in position for longer, therefore will go in the front pedal.